rfong/rflog/_posts/2020-02-26-rc-a-week-of-linguistics.md

 ---
 layout: post
-title: In which Recurse turns into Linguistics Week
+title: A summary of Linguistics Week (a.k.a.
+Recurse Center)
 tags: [recurse-center, linguistics]
 ---